 On Demand

-How to Seek Federal Protections for School-Aged Children with Special Needs
+Introduction to Federal Protections for Students with Special Needs

 Overview

-Individuals with Disabilities in Education Improvement Act ("IDEIA") affords specific protections and remedies to school-aged children with special needs impacting the child's ability to access education.
+The Individuals with Disabilities in Education Improvement Act (“IDEIA”) affords specific protections to school-aged children with special needs impacting the child’s ability to access education.
 It looks to whether a child is progressing academically, socially, and emotionally.
-This lecture, presented by education attorney Bonnie Spiro Schinagle, explains the basic entry point for protection under the Act, called 'classification', and the rights conferred and remedies available to classified students and their parents under the Act.
-The potential impact of COVID-19 shutdowns on available remedies will also be discussed.
+This lecture, presented by education attorney Bonnie Spiro Schinagle, explains the basics of qualification for protection under the IDEIA - called ‘classification’ - and the rights conferred upon a classified student and their parents under the Act.

 Learning Objectives:

-2. Identify the remedies available under IDEIA and when IDEIA's fee-shifting provisions apply to permit attorney fee reimbursement
+2. Understand the remedies available under IDEIA and when IDEIA’s fee-shifting provisions apply to permit attorney fee reimbursement

 Explore Lawline Subscriptions